XLNC-Deoxys/WRO-FE25/README.md

 | Gyroscope |	2 |	Heading & turns	| Accurate angle tracking for PID |
 | Color Sensor |	3	| Detect lines |	Reliable surface classification |
 | Ultrasonic | 4	| Wall distance |	Enables centering in narrow passages |

 ***

-# Engineering factor

-We used components from the MINDSTORMS EV3 Core Set, Expansion Set, a Pixy2, some other technic pieces from other sets and 3D printed [case for Pixy](https://github.com/XLNC-Deoxys/WRO-FE25/tree/main/Models/Pixy2_case).
-We use a new reinforced differential because it does not slip and can withstand any loads.
-We selected the diameter of the wheels so that the robot's design would be as simple as possible and the robot would be perpendicular to the ground.
-Our robot is made entirely of grey parts.
-List of Lego EV3 sets we use in Bricklink can be found [here](https://www.bricklink.com/catalogList.asp?catType=S&catString=166.59.800)

-***